Eryx colubrinus

-Eryx colubrinus, the Egyptian or Kenyan sand boa, is a species of snake in the family Boidae.
-The species is endemic to Northern and Eastern Africa.
+Eryx colubrinus, also known as the Kenyan sand boa and several other common names, is a species of snake in the subfamily Erycinae of the family Boidae.
+The species is native to northern and eastern Africa.
 Three subspecies are recognized.

 Description

-The Egyptian sand boa is heavily-built snake with a small head, small eyes, vertical pupils, and a short tail.
+Eryx colubrinus is a heavily-built snake with a small head, small eyes, vertical pupils, and a short tail.
 Scale texture is extremely smooth, except on the tail, which is covered in bumps.
-Adult female specimens of G. colubrinus are rarely more than 91 cm (3 feet) in total length (including tail).
+Adult female specimens of G. colubrinus are rarely more than 91 cm (3 feet) in total length (tail included).
 The average Egyptian sand boa grows no longer than 12-24" (30-60cm) long, with males being significantly smaller than females.

-The color pattern may consist of a yellow or orange coloration overlaid with dark brown splotches.
-The belly is white- or cream-colored.
-It is readily available in the pet trade due to its small size, docility and ease of care.
+The color pattern usually consists of a yellow or orange coloration overlaid with dark brown splotches.
+The belly is white or cream-colored.
+E. colubrinus is readily available in the pet trade due to its small size, docility and ease of care.
 In recent years, there have been a number of new color morphs made available by both commercial and hobby breeders.
-Some of the more popular morphs available include anerythristic Egyptian sand boas (black and white lacking orange/red simple recessive trait), albino Egyptian sand boas (lacking black pigment simple recessive trait), snow ESBs (double recessive combination of an anerythristic and an albino), stripes (normal-colored, anerythristic, albino and snow), hypo/ghost, anerythristic ESBs, paradox albinos (simple recessive trait), paradox snows (double recessive trait), splash (recessive trait), paint (recessive trait) and stripe combinations with any of the listed recessive traits.
+Some of the more popular morphs available include anerythristic (black and white lacking orange/red simple recessive trait), albino (lacking black pigment simple recessive trait), snow (double recessive combination of an anerythristic and an albino), stripes (normal-colored, anerythristic, albino and snow), hypo/ghost, paradox albinos (simple recessive trait), paradox snows (double recessive trait), splash (recessive trait), paint (recessive trait) and stripe combinations with any of the listed recessive traits.
 In addition, many line bred traits have been accentuated on the above morphs, such as Nuclears (extreme red), High Whites and Reduced Patterns, for example.

 Common names

-Common names for E. colubrinus include East African sand boa, Egyptian sand boa, Kenyan sand boa, and sand boa.
+Common names for Eryx colubrinus include East African sand boa, Egyptian sand boa, Kenya sand boa, Kenyan sand boa, and sand boa.